 The same mechanism that makes it effective at treating ulcers within the body makes it a powerful topical treatment too.
 You can apply it to open wounds and sores to reduce pain in dogs and fight off bacteria.
 In many ways, it is similar to Yucca and is another one of Mother Nature’s Neosporin treatments.
 It can also treat inflammation in the joints and arthritis due to the presence of tannins and rosmarinic acid.

-Much like CBD and turmeric, Boswellia is also useful in preventing the development of some forms of cancer.
+Much like turmeric, Boswellia may also be useful in preventing the development of some forms of cancer.
 Studies have shown that Boswellia is especially effective when combined with turmeric.
 Any product that contains both these supplements will be incredible at preventing pain and inflammation.